 I personally lean on the side of providing as much exercise as possible, within reason.
+For me, that meant about two 35-min walks a day for my puppy.
 But as with everything else in the dog world we all have to make our own decisions.

 See my post: Exercise ideas for hyper dogs.

 Other factors to consider when exercising your puppy: